Suzanne Nossel

-Suzanne F. Nossel is a human rights advocate, former government official, author, and Chief Executive Officer of PEN America.
-She has served in a variety of leadership roles in the corporate, non-profit, and government sectors and has led PEN America since 2013.
-She is the author of Dare to Speak: Defending Free Speech for All.
+Suzanne F. Nossel is a former government official, human rights advocate, author, and former CEO of PEN America.
+She has served in a variety of leadership roles in the corporate, non-profit, and government sectors and led PEN America from 2013 - 2024.
+A Harvard College and Harvard Law School graduate, her book is Dare to Speak: Defending Free Speech for All (2020).